makelab-kaist/inline-server/README.md

 - Install some boards.
 For example, to install the Arduino UNO use `arduino-cli core install arduino:avr`.
 - Run the server with `npm run dev` (development) or `npm start` (release).

+## Websockets

+The Arduino Server uses socket.io for communication.
+To see the ws protocol, refer to [this](./ws.md).

 ## Writing code to interface with the server

 These are examples of code snippets that can be used to interface with the server.